So you've decided to make the switch to Doggy Grub?

 If #2s are loose, revert back to using less Doggy Grub until the stomach adapts.

 We have also noticed that some picky eaters will initially show great enthusiasm for the food, then stop eating it after a few days.
 This comes from the fact that dogs are naturally cautious about new things.
-They need reassurance from the "leader" of the pack that this food is safe to eat.
+They need reassurance from the "leader" of the pack (that's you!) that this food is safe to eat.

 While we know it can be frustrating, do not despair and keep trying!
 Your dog will soon become confident this is safe to eat.